jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Matrix/README.md

     print(M[9:].decode('ascii'))
 ```

-The name of the challenge is called **Matrix**.
+The challenge is named **Matrix**.
 So could the calculations in crypter.py have anything do with it?
-The calculation formula in the lambda function T might remind someone of the [Determinant](https://en.wikipedia.org/wiki/Determinant) of a 3x3 Matrix via [Rule of Sarrus](https://en.wikipedia.org/wiki/Rule_of_Sarrus).
+The formula in the **lambda function T(*K)** (located between def die() and def U(K)) might remind someone of the [Determinant](https://en.wikipedia.org/wiki/Determinant) of a 3x3 Matrix via [Rule of Sarrus](https://en.wikipedia.org/wiki/Rule_of_Sarrus).
 The result is binary AND'd with 255, which equals to the application of a Modulus of 256.
+For a 3x3 Matrix K, the Determinant det(K) is calculated like this:
 ```
     A D G
 K = B E H